 What forms of payment do you accept?

-We accept major credit cards including Visa, MasterCard, American Express and Discover as well as checks and cash (please have exact change).
+We accept major credit cards including Visa, MasterCard, American Express and Discover, as well as cashier’s checks.
+We cannot accept personal checks, money orders, or cash.

 When do I need to pay my bill?